 - Do you need to spend a lot of money on boxing gloves?

 There are two main approaches for amateur boxers, depending on your personal preferences.

-Minimalist gloves: A glove with minimum padding doesn’t provide much protection or comfort.
+Minimalist gloves: A boxing glove with minimum padding doesn’t provide much protection or comfort.
 On the plus side – this is a faster way to shine a light on improper technique, because you get a better sense of exactly how a punch is meant to feel.